AbhiDiva96/75per/README.md

 - access quantum books
 - lecture for the year-wise student
-- all year can access the timetable their class at one place
+- all year can access the timetable of their class in one place
 - accessing the syllabus for all subject
 - Access a question set of past year questions (PYQ)
 - Manage and keep track of upcoming lectures